avsmith15/fulton/fulton-cli/notes.md

 # Development Notes

 ## fulton-cli
-There are some environmental variables for developing purposes.
+There are two environmental variables for developmental purposes.

-- NODE_ENV=/dev/i, open some developing only features, like show more logs, not actually execution `npm install`
+- NODE_ENV=/dev/i, open various develop-only features, like show more logs (without actually executing the command) `npm install`
-- CWD=PATH, default ROOT is current work directory
+- CWD=PATH, default ROOT is the current work directory